 Pursuant to the amended stock ownership guidelines, our chief executive officer is expected to accumulate and hold a number of shares of our common stock with a value equal to six times his annual base salary as chief executive officer and to maintain this minimum amount of stock ownership throughout his employment.
 Our chief executive officer is expected to achieve the applicable level of ownership within five years of his becoming chief executive officer.
-Prior to the adoption of the amended stock ownership guidelines, our chief executive officer was expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) that number of shares with a value equal to three times his initial annual base salary or (ii) the number of shares determined by multiplying his initial annual base salary as chief executive officer by three and dividing the resulting product by the closing sales price of our common stock on the date upon which the individual became chief executive officer,
+Prior to the adoption of the amended stock ownership guidelines, our chief executive officer was expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) that number of shares with a value equal to three times his initial annual base salary or (ii) the number of shares determined by multiplying his initial annual base salary as chief executive officer by three and dividing the resulting product by the closing sales price of our common stock on the date upon which the individual became chief executive officer, employment.

-Under the amended stock ownership guidelines, our executive officers (other than the chief executive officer) are expected to accumulate and hold a number of shares of our common stock with a value equal to three times their annual base salary and to maintain this minimum amount of stock ownership throughout their employment.
 The executive officers (other than the chief executive officer) are expected to achieve the applicable level of ownership within five years of the date of adoption of the amended stock ownership guidelines, or for future executive officers, within five years of their becoming an executive officer.
 Prior to the adoption of the amended stock ownership guidelines, our Named Executive Officers were expected to accumulate and hold a number of shares of our common stock equal to the lesser of (i) that number of shares with a value equal to their initial annual base salary or (ii) the number of shares determined by dividing their initial annual base salary by the closing sales price of our common stock on the date upon which they first became an executive officer and to maintain this minimum amount of stock ownership throughout their employment.